 In January 2010, the Rudd Federal Government determined there would no longer be an unlimited 80% gap payment in obstetric care.
 The Medicare pregnancy care item numbers payment was capped, including for the management fee and antenatal visits.
 To get this extra capped Medicare payment, the Medicare Safety Net threshold still had to be reached.

 The Rudd Federal Government changes have meant that private pregnancy care has become much more expensive than was the case.
 When this happened, I recall I reduced my fees considerably to try to absorb the extra patient cost, but even so patients were out of pocket far more than had been the case.

 The capped payout for the management fee continues to be in force today.
 The amount that can be claimed through Medicare today is less than was claimed by patients in the past.
 I can’t see there is any Federal Government interest in increasing the amount that can be claimed and so in significantly financially helping pregnant women who elect to have private health care.

 While the crisis that resulted in the introduction of the management fee has passed, the management fee remains an essential fee to maintain the viability of a private obstetric practice and so to provide quality obstetric care.

 When do I need to pay the management fee?

-The management fee is payable at 20 weeks pregnancy.
-You are expected to pay it in full at your first visit after 19 weeks.
-You can make instalment payments before 20 weeks.
+The management fee rebate can now (from 1st November 2017) be claimed from Medicare from 28 weeks.
+Prior it was 20 weeks pregnancy.
+You are expected to pay it in full at 28 weeks, with installments payable prior to then.
 Please check with my staff for details.

-It you have not paid the full amount at your first visit after 20 weeks, then I will not be able to continue your pregnancy care until full payment is made.
+It you have not paid the full amount before 30 weeks of pregnancy, then I will not be able to continue your pregnancy care until full payment is made.

 What is the relationship between the management fee and my delivery fee?